KevinDepedri/Automated-Planning/README.md

 ```bash
 planutils install <downward|tfd|optic>  #Install one planner at time
 ```
+6. If an error like ``./install: line3: apptainer: command not found`` is shown in the terminal, please follow the section ``Install Ubuntu packages`` at the following [link](https://apptainer.org/docs/admin/main/installation.html) to fix the problem.

 ## PANDA
 Panda is a planner based on Java. it can be donwloaded and ran using the following commands